xavierdpt/endometriose/zen/dendritic-cells.md

 The Wnt signaling pathway is essential for dendritic cell development, with Wnt3 and other Wnt proteins promoting the commitment of multipotent progenitors toward the dendritic cell lineage.
 Notch signaling also contributes to dendritic cell development, particularly in the specification of different dendritic cell subsets and their functional maturation.

 Transcription factors play critical roles in dendritic cell development and subset specification.
 IRF8 is essential for the development of cDC1 cells and pDCs, while IRF4 is required for cDC2 development.
 BATF3 specifically controls cDC1 development, and its absence results in the complete loss of this subset.
-E2-2 (TCF4) is the master regulator of plasmacytoid dendritic cell development.
+E2-2 (TCF4) is the key regulator of plasmacytoid dendritic cell development.

 ## Tissue Distribution and Specialization

-Dendritic cells are strategically positioned throughout the body to serve as immune surveillance sentinels.
+Dendritic cells are positioned throughout the body to serve as immune surveillance sentinels.
 In barrier tissues like the skin, respiratory tract, and gastrointestinal tract, dendritic cells form dense networks that can rapidly detect and respond to pathogen invasion.
 These tissue-resident dendritic cells are in an immature state, characterized by high endocytic capacity and low expression of co-stimulatory molecules.

 Langerhans cells in the epidermis form a dense network with their dendrites extending between keratinocytes to monitor for foreign antigens.
 Dermal dendritic cells occupy the deeper layers of the skin and include multiple subsets with different functional specializations.
 Lung dendritic cells are positioned in the alveolar spaces and bronchial epithelium to detect inhaled antigens and pathogens.